elmtree-askmo/cloudcannon-app/content/learn/computer-science/define-realtime-processing-and-explain-its-importance-in-control-systems-with-examples.md

 url: /learn/computer-science/questions/define-realtime-processing-and-explain-its-importance-in-control-systems-with-examples
 score: -1.0
 related_article1:
-    id: 161348
+    id: 161516
-    title: Describe the methods and sensors used in water pollution monitoring.
+    title: >-
+        What are the different types of actuators, and how do they function in control technologies?
     subject: Computer Science
-    url: /learn/computer-science/questions/describe-the-methods-and-sensors-used-in-water-pollution-monitoring
+    url: /learn/computer-science/questions/what-are-the-different-types-of-actuators-and-how-do-they-function-in-control-technologies
 related_article2:
-    id: 161358
+    id: 161347
-    title: What are the potential risks and failures associated with dependence on monitoring technology?
+    title: >-
+        What types of sensors are typically used in weather stations, and how is data collected and processed?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-potential-risks-and-failures-associated-with-dependence-on-monitoring-technology
+    url: /learn/computer-science/questions/what-types-of-sensors-are-typically-used-in-weather-stations-and-how-is-data-collected-and-processed
 related_article3:
-    id: 161349
+    id: 161326
+    title: >-
-    title: What vital signs are monitored in patient monitoring systems, and how is data processed to generate alerts?
+        What are the main types of sensors used in monitoring technologies, and how do they function?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-vital-signs-are-monitored-in-patient-monitoring-systems-and-how-is-data-processed-to-generate-alerts
+    url: /learn/computer-science/questions/what-are-the-main-types-of-sensors-used-in-monitoring-technologies-and-how-do-they-function
 related_article4:
-    id: 161350
+    id: 161345
-    title: Identify the sensors and actuators used in greenhouse environment control and explain the feedback mechanism involved.
+    title: >-
+        Explain the process and advantages of multi-point calibration.
     subject: Computer Science
-    url: /learn/computer-science/questions/identify-the-sensors-and-actuators-used-in-greenhouse-environment-control-and-explain-the-feedback-mechanism-involved
+    url: /learn/computer-science/questions/explain-the-process-and-advantages-of-multipoint-calibration
 related_article5:
-    id: 161329
+    id: 161354
+    title: >-
-    title: Explain the purpose and working mechanism of an Analogue to Digital Converter (ADC) in monitoring systems.
+        Explain the components and process involved in car park barrier systems.
     subject: Computer Science
-    url: /learn/computer-science/questions/explain-the-purpose-and-working-mechanism-of-an-analogue-to-digital-converter-adc-in-monitoring-systems
+    url: /learn/computer-science/questions/explain-the-components-and-process-involved-in-car-park-barrier-systems
 ---

 &nbsp;